 Photo: Student Stan Borrell joyfully deploying instrumentation deployment at Bethany Beach, DE in Apr 2019

 Shoreline Wave Attenuation by Mangroves and Marshes (SWAMM) develops quantitative relationships of wave attenuation through vegetation using physical model experiments and field measurements of boat wakes and wind wave transformation near mangrove shorelines as well as training of midshipmen research students.
-Benefits to stakeholders include a better understanding of the potential and limitations of natural and nature-based features as shoreline protection.
+Benefits to stakeholders and the Army Corps include a better understanding of the potential and limitations of natural and nature-based features as shoreline protection.

 Dr. Tori Tomiczek Johnson

 Photo: Mangrove shoreline at data collection site – Key West, FL, 4 July 2019

 Data assimilation for the improved forecasting of hurricane storm surges investigates the potential of computational methods to improve real-time prediction of hurricane storm surges using data.
 Benefits to stakeholders include a potential increased capacity of emergency management and responders to provide effective, timely community information during coastal hazards, particularly as the climate changes and the risk of storm surge increases.

 Image: Project framework will improve predictions of climate induced changes to storm surge risk